AdrienPoupa/docker-compose-nas/README.md

 Gateway IP to match your router address (`192.168.0.1` for example) and set a range of IP addresses assigned to local devices.

+In `adguardhome/docker-compose.yml`, set the network interface `dhcp-relay` should listen to.
+By default, it is set to `enp2s0`, but you may need to change it to your host's network interface, verify it with `ip a`.

 In the configuration (`adguardhome/conf/AdGuardHome.yaml`), set the DHCP options 6th key to your NAS internal IP address:
 ```yml
 dhcp: